A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: System model and basic assumptions

 \subsection{Signal transmitted by the BS}

 We assume that sensing of the outdoor devices is performed using the same signals employed for communication.
-This design choice is primarily motivated by the need to enhance spectral and hardware efficiencies, thereby minimizing bandwidth consumption, reducing system complexity, and lowering implementation costs.
-During a given time slot, the signal transmitted by the BS to the $k$th user in the $i$-th symbol interval can be written as
+During a given time slot, the signal transmitted by the BS to the $k$-th user in the $i$-th symbol interval can be written as